-Assuming the "Assumptions" (as set forth on page 30 of the Prospectus/Proxy Statement), and subject to the escrow provision of the Merger Agreement (as set forth on page 35 of the Prospectus/Proxy Statement) holders of shares of J3 Preferred Stock will receive cash and stock in amounts ranging as follows: in the event the closing price of Gartner Common Stock is \$24.00, holders of J3 Preferred Stock will receive approximately \$17.94 in cash and approximately 0.74 shares of Gartner Common Stock for each share of J3 Preferred Stock held by them.
-In the event the closing price of Gartner Common Stock is \$50.00 per share, holders of J3 Preferred Stock will receive cash in the amount equal to approximately \$21.35 in cash and approximately 0.290 shares of Gartner Common Stock for each share of J3 Preferred Stock held by them.
+In particular, assuming the "Assumptions" (as set forth on page 30 of the Prospectus/Proxy Statement), and subject to the escrow provision of the Merger Agreement (as set forth on page 35 of the Prospectus/Proxy Statement) holders of shares of J3 Preferred Stock will receive cash and stock in amounts ranging from approximately \$17.94 in cash and approximately 0.74 shares of Gartner Common Stock for each share of J3 Preferred Stock held by them to approximately \$21.35 in cash and approximately 0.290 shares of Gartner Common Stock for each share of J3 Preferred Stock held by them.

-Similarly, assuming the "Assumptions" and subject to the escrow provision of the Merger Agreement (as set forth on page 35 of the Prospectus/Proxy Statement) holders of J3 Common Stock, in the event the closing price of Gartner Common Stock is \$24.00, will receive approximately \$0.638 in cash and approximately 1.260 shares of Gartner Common Stock for each share of J3 Common Stock held by them; in the event the closing price of Gartner Common Stock is \$50.00 per share, holders of J3 Common Stock will receive approximately \$0.633 in cash and approximately 0.740 shares of Gartner Common Stock for each share of J3 Common Stock held by them.
-For the purposes of this calculation, the closing price of Gartner Common Stock refers to the average of the closing sale prices of Gartner Common Stock on the Nasdaq National Market over the ten market trading days ending on and including the third trading day prior to the closing of the proposed Merger.
+Similarly, assuming the "Assumptions" and subject to the escrow provision of the Merger Agreement (as set forth on page 30 of the Prospectus/Proxy Statement) holders of J3 Common Stock will receive cash and stock ranging from approximately \$0.64 in cash and approximately 1.26 shares of Gartner Common Stock for each share of J3 Common Stock held by them to approximately \$0.63 in cash and approximately 0.74 shares of Gartner Common Stock for each share of J3 Common Stock held by them.

+The allocation of cash and stock described above is based upon the assumption that the Closing Price of Gartner common stock will range between \$24.00 per share and \$50.00 per share.
+If the Closing Price of Gartner Common Stock is greater than \$50.00 or less than \$24.00, the J3 shareholders will be given an opportunity to reconsider their vote on the Merger and their investment decision.
+The Closing Price of Gartner Common Stock refers to the average of the closing sale prices of Gartner Common Stock on the Nasdaq National Market over the ten market trading days ending on and including the third trading day prior to the closing of the proposed Merger.

-This Prospectus/Proxy Statement and the accompanying form of proxy are first being mailed to shareholders of J3 on or about June [], 1996.
+This Prospectus/Proxy Statement and the accompanying form of proxy are first being mailed to shareholders of J3 on or about July 1, 1996.

-This Prospectus/Proxy Statement constitutes (a) the Proxy Statement of J3 relating to the Special Meeting of Shareholders of J3, scheduled to be held on July [], 1996 (the "Special Meeting") and (b) the Prospectus of Gartner constituting part of the registration statement.
+This Prospectus/Proxy Statement constitutes (a) the Proxy Statement of J3 relating to the Special Meeting of Shareholders of J3, scheduled to be held on July 30, 1996 (the "Special Meeting") and (b) the Prospectus of Gartner constituting part of the registration statement.
 All information herein with respect to J3 has been furnished by J3, and all information herein with respect to Gartner and Sub has been furnished by Gartner.